edwardcallahan/conductr-ansible/README.md

-# Ansible Plays for Lightbend ConductR
+# Ansible Plays for Lightbend ConductR - Three Roles Edition

 These plays and playbooks provision [Lightbend ConductR](https://conductr.lightbend.com) cluster nodes in AWS EC2 using [Ansible](http://www.ansible.com).
 ConductR is the project name for Service Orchestration in Lightbend Production Suite.

-**This version of ConductR Ansible is compatible with ConductR's Master branch, currently 2.0.x beta.**
+**This version of ConductR Ansible is compatible with ConductR's Master branch, currently 2.0.x rc.**
 For stable branch versions, use the corresponding branch, i.e. Conductr-Ansible 1.1.x branch for use with ConductR 1.1.x.

 Use create-network-ec2.yml to setup a new VPC and create your cluster in the new VPC.
 You only need to provide your access keys and what region to execute in.
 The playbook outputs a vars file for use with the build-cluster-ec.yml.

-The playbook build-cluster-ec2.yml launches three instances across three availability zones.
-ConductR and ConductR-Agent is installed on all instances and configured to form a cluster.
-The nodes are registered with a load balancer.
-This playbook can be used with new or existing VPCs.
+The playbook build-cluster-ec2.yml launches three core nodes, three private agents, two public agents and one template node instances across three availability zones.
+Core, private agent, public agent and template nodes can be of different AMI, instance and volume size.

 ## Prerequisites